Scholarship Information & Guidelines

 - Degree-seeking mobility to complete a full degree at a partner institution.The project aims for 50% of students and at least 30% of staff who participate in mobility visits to be women.

-PLEASE NOTE: PhD degree-seeking mobility was only available during the first round of applications, which has closed
+PLEASE NOTE: Master’s degree-seeking mobility is not available for the third round of applications.

 Student mobility – Areas of study

 The hosting partner institutions offer specialisations in the following areas for master’s and doctoral study: